I-1-3-6.Reporting Fraud or Criminal Violations by Representatives

 B. Referring Suspected Criminal Violations

-When an Office of Disability Adjudication and Review (ODAR) employee observes a suspected criminal violation by an appointed representative, the employee must refer the matter to both the Office of the Inspector General (OIG) and the Office of the General Counsel (OGC).
+When an Office of Hearings Operations (OHO) or Office of Analytics, Review, and Oversight (OARO) employee observes a suspected criminal violation by an appointed representative, the employee must refer the matter to both the Office of the Inspector General (OIG) and the Office of the General Counsel (OGC).

 1. Referral to OIG

-An ODAR employee may choose to do so anonymously or request that OIG keep his or her identity confidential.
+An OHO or OARO employee may choose to do so anonymously or request that OIG keep his or her identity confidential.
 In the referral, the employee should specifically state that OGC has been or will be notified of the referral.